25 people killed in Gaza as Gaza City becomes the focus of famine and a military offensive

 “I came here to bring food for my children but couldn’t get anything, due to the huge numbers of people and the difficulty of the situation between the shootings and the trucks running over people,” he said.

+Some carried sacks of food like lentils and flour.
+Others carried the wounded, including on a wooden pallet.
+They navigated fetid puddles and the rubble of war as temperatures reached above 92 degrees Fahrenheit (33 Celsius).

-The IPC said nearly half a million people in Gaza — about one-fourth of the population — face catastrophic hunger, which has been magnified by widespread displacement and the collapse of food production.
+Friday's report by the Integrated Food Security Phase Classification said Gaza City is gripped by famine that is likely to spread if fighting and restrictions on aid continue.
+It said nearly half a million people in Gaza — about one-fourth of the population — face catastrophic hunger.

+In response to global outrage over images of emaciated children, Israel has also allowed airdrops and a new influx of aid by land, but the U.N. and others say it's still far from enough.

 Israeli Prime Minister Benjamin Netanyahu’s office asserts it has allowed enough aid to enter during the war, while accusing Hamas of starving the Israeli hostages it holds.